MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 * https://en.wikipedia.org/wiki/Docker_(software)
 * https://www.docker.com

-All data proceessing is performed by scripts running inside of docker containers.
+All data processing is performed by scripts running inside of docker containers.
 This level of virtualization allows containers and scripts to be loaded onto a system that has none of the other software dependencies required to run R.